-In Optimizely Web Experimentation, you can use the Editor to change the appearance of certain elements on a page your site.
-For example, maybe you would like to make a headline stand out more by changing the font or adding a border.
+You can use the Visual Editor to change the appearance of certain elements on a page of your site.
+For example, maybe you want to make a headline stand out more by changing the font or adding a border.
+You can change the styling of an element with CSS by applying CSS tags for size, color, placement, and visibility.

 Style a page element with CSS